john

 In conclusion, the future of games points toward evolving worlds instead of static releases.
 Human-centered design paired with bold technology will shape more fair, expressive, and unforgettable play.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, players from East Asia will prototype the next breakout worlds.
+As tools become simpler, hardware makers from Oceania will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.